broadinstitute/epi-correlation/README.md

 # Parameters
 ### Data Directory
 For the docker to run properly, a `/data` directory must be mounted that contains BAM_A and BAM_B.
-In the above example, our data was stored in `~/ChIPseq_data`.
+In the above example, our data was stored in the `ChIPseq_data` subdirectory.
 Thus, the command to mount our location data directory to the docker data directory came out to be:
 ```
--v ~/ChIPseq_data:/data
+-v ${PWD}/ChIPseq_data:/data
 ```
 **This folder must be fully accessible for writing.** By default, all logs and output are printed to `/data/logs` and `/data/output`, so not having access to this folder will cause the pipeline to crash.
 Run the command below to allow full write access to your folder: